MicrosoftDocs/visualstudio-docs/docs/debugger/write-better-code-with-visual-studio.md

 ---
 # Debugging techniques and debugging tools in Visual Studio

-Fixing bugs in your code can be a time-consuming--and sometimes frustrating--task.
+Fixing bugs and errors in your code can be a time-consuming--and sometimes frustrating--task.
 It takes time to learn how to debug effectively, but a powerful IDE like Visual Studio can make your job a lot easier.
 An IDE can help you debug your code more quickly, and not just that, but it can also help you write better code with fewer bugs.
-Our aim in this article is to give you a holistic view of the "bug-fixing" process, so you will know when to use the code analyzer, when to make fixes to your code, and when to use the debugger.
+Our aim in this article is to give you a holistic view of the "bug-fixing" process, so you will know when to use the code analyzer and when to use the debugger.
+If you already know you need to use the debugger, see [First look at the debugger](../debugger/debugger-feature-tour.md).

 In this article, we talk about leveraging the IDE to make your coding sessions more productive.
 We touch on several tasks, such as: